ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ## Try CKEditor&nbsp;5 builder

-Check out the builder to quickly get a taste of CKEditor.
-It offers an easy-to-use UI to help you configure and download the editor suited to your needs.
+Check out the builder to quickly get a taste of CKEditor&nbsp;5.
+It offers an easy-to-use user interface to help you configure and download the editor suited to your needs.

 ## Installing CKEditor&nbsp;5 using npm